-The national expert and the working group will develop criteria for prioritizing the mitigation (and where feasible elimination) of health and environmental risks posed by POPs, based on inventory data, assessment reports and recommendations made by the working groups.
+Data, assessment reports and recommendations made by the working groups.
 These criteria will also take into account socio-economic impacts and the availability of alternative solutions to new POPs.
-Based on these criteria, priority issues to address the management of new POPs and a set of objective to guide preliminary country-specific activities relevant to new POPs will be developed.
-This step will take into account and adjust, where necessary, the POPs priority areas outlined in the original NIP.
-The proposed criteria, objectives and nationa priorities will be submitted to the NSC for review and approval.
+Based on these criteria, priority issues to address the management of new POPs and a set of objectives to guide preliminary country-specific activities relevant to new POPs will be developed.
+This step will take into account and adjust, where necessary, the POPs priority areas outlined in the orginal NIP.
+The proposed criteria, objectives and national priorities will be submitted to the NSC for review and approval.